zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 **Note:** A Python UDF must have its signature specified through annotate.

+Python UDF permissions on the public cloud need to be submitted for work order application, which can be filled out as prompted.

 ## UDAF {#section_ilj_mhf_xdb .section}

 -   class odps.udf.BaseUDAF: Inherit this class to implement a Python UDAF.